Second order chiral kinetic theory under gravity and antiparallel charge-energy flow: Angle integrals

 \section{Angle integrals}

+In this appendix, we derive the integral formulas in terms of the momentum angle valuables.
 We introduce the following function for the angular integral:

-where $x$ involves the positive infinitesimal imaginary part $+i\eta$.
+where $x$ involves the positive infinitesimal imaginary part $+i\eta$ and we define $x=k_0/|\bk|$.
+By definition, we can readily show Eqs.~\eqref{eq:Ix0Ix1}-\eqref{eq:Ix3Ix4} and Eqs.~\eqref{eq:Ix2trace}-\eqref{eq:Ix4trace}.
 Let us now evaluate the angle integrals.
 We define $\theta$ and $\phi$ as the polar and azimuthal angles when the polar axis is along $\hbk$.
-First we compute
+First, we compute

 with $y=\cos\theta$.
 In order to evaluate the other integrals, we prepare the following formulas:

 where we introduce $\tilde{\Delta}_{ij} = \delta_{ij} - \hk_i \hk_j$ (we note $\Delta_{\mu\nu} = \xi_\mu\xi_\nu - \eta_{\mu\nu}$).
 We prepare the following integrals: